nextzen/nextzen.js/BUILD.md

 The comand above will install depandancies for the development.

 ```
-npm build
+npm run build
 ```
-This command bundles the javascript source files in `src` folder to `mapzen.js` , compiles scss files to css.
-The command also copies the `index.html` inside of `src` foler to `dist`, so result can be run easily in `dist` folder.
+This command bundles the javascript source files in `src` folder to `dist` , also compiles scss files to css.

 If you are planning to actively changing the code, the commands below would help.
 ```